lfriedl/javaCADE/README.md

 Weka's implementation of Local Outlier Factor (LOF) had a few bugs.
 We used this as a competitor method.

-_(Note: we had noticed and fixed some of those bugs at the time.)_
+_(Note: we did notice and fix some of those bugs at the time.)_

 Running today's corrected version (in 2021, while preparing this package for release), it looks as though the results with LOF itself are unchanged.

 However, running Bagged LOF (using the same wrapper code as before) now gives _better_ results than before.
+In other words, in the paper, the performance of Bagged LOF was artificially low.

 This means all the paper's comparisons of CADE to Bagged LOF need to be rerun/revisited.
-(Alas, no good deed, such as releasing the code from an old project, goes unpunished.)
+(Alas, no good deed, such as releasing potentially useful code from an old project, goes unpunished.)

 ##Code and Usage